JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 4. **Arbitrary File Read:** The function follows the symlink without validation, reading the contents of the targeted system file.

 **Technical Root Cause:**
 The core failure is the lack of a **canonical path check** after resolving the symlink.
-The function uses `open()` on the user-supplied path without first calling `os.path.realpath()` to verify the destination remains within the allowed base directory.
-This is categorized as Improper Link Resolution Before File Access (CWE-59).
+The function uses `open()` on the user‑supplied path without first calling `os.path.realpath()` to verify the destination remains within the allowed base directory.
+This is categorized as Improper Link Resolution Before File Access (CWE‑59).

 **Impact:**
 Local File Inclusion (LFI), leading to information disclosure of files readable by the application process.

+**Lab Confirmation (August 2026):** The OWASP GenAI Red Team Lab confirms that the symlink bypass remains exploitable in versions 1.2.26, 1.2.27, and the latest release (1.6.0), despite the vendor’s patch.

 ---

-#### **4.2 Vulnerability B: Unvalidated Write Primitive (CWE-22)**
+#### **4.2 Vulnerability B: Unvalidated Write Primitive (CWE‑22)**
 This represents an Arbitrary File Write capability located in the `.save()` method of LangChain's serialization utilities.

 **Exploit Chain:**
-1. **Archive Upload:** An attacker uploads a crafted archive containing a symlink (`./prompt.json -> /usr/lib/python3.11/site-packages/langchain_core/__init__.py`).
+1. **Archive Upload:** An attacker uploads a crafted archive containing a symlink (`./prompt.json` → `/usr/lib/python3.11/site‑packages/langchain_core/__init__.py`).
-2. **Server-Side Extraction:** The application extracts the archive, placing the symlink on the filesystem.
+2. **Server‑Side Extraction:** The application extracts the archive, placing the symlink on the filesystem.
 3. **Triggering the Save:** A network API call triggers the `.save()` method, specifying the symlink path.
 4. **Symlink Follow & Overwrite:** The `.save()` method opens the file for writing.
 Lacking symlink validation, it follows the link and writes serialized object data directly to the critical system or framework file.
 5. **Persistence & Privilege Escalation:** Overwriting `__init__.py` injects malicious code that executes upon module import, achieving persistent RCE.

 **Technical Root Cause:**
-This is a Path Traversal flaw (CWE-22) enabled by improper symlink handling.
+This is a Path Traversal flaw (CWE‑22) enabled by improper symlink handling.
 The `open(filepath, "w")` call executes without ensuring `filepath` remains within the intended save directory.

 **Impact:**
 Full compromise of the AI orchestration host.
 An attacker can: